webrtc-for-the-curious/webrtc-for-the-curious/content/docs/latency.md

 ### Latency measurement with WebRTC built-in stats
 [TODO: chrome does not implement all necessary WebRTC stats yet, refer to next chapter for the workaround method]
+TODO: Talk about sender reports, NTP and RTP timestamps, how they are supposed to be exposed in WebRTC apis being discussed.

 ### Latency measurement with NTP inspired time synchronization
 ```